(Effective August 2015)

 Academic standing and other university requirements are discussed in the "Academic and Registration Regulations" section of the Graduate Catalog.
 Graduate students should become familiar with all university policies that influence their appointments as research or teaching assistants, such as academic honesty, registration requirements, and attendance regulations.

+IV.
 Eligibility for Instructional Funding: Prior Performance